62neo62/BrainTumorDiagnosticCNN/readme.txt

 LINK TO DATASET
 https://www.kaggle.com/masoudnickparvar/brain-tumor-mri-dataset

-OVERALL CODE INSPIRATION/MODEL INSPIRATION/SOURCE: https://www.kaggle.com/lukasmendes/brain-tumor-cnn-98
-Overall, the baseline models 1,2 and 3 were sourced/inspired from this reference.
-Although the code is not entirely the same most of it is retained, various parameters, comments, and tweaks were made.

-LINK TO CONFUSION MATRIX CODE https://www.kaggle.com/abnerneves/brain-cancer-diagnostics The code extract from reference this reference was not modified much and was used to generate the confusion matrices found for each model.
-Unfortunately, the matrices did not represent accurate information.
-Many variations and attempts were made to use get sensible conusion matrix but none proved helpful.

-LINK TO CODE THAT OUTPUTS DATA SET DESCRIPTION https://www.kaggle.com/nikitanikonov/brain-tumor-detection The code from reference https://www.kaggle.com/nikitanikonov/brain-tumor-detection helped create a description of the data for both the training set bar plot and testing set bar plot.

 LINK TO CODE THAT PROVIDED MODEL INSPIRATION https://www.kaggle.com/stpeteishii/brain-tumor-mri-torch-conv2d While the exact models were not used it is fair to give credit to a source that sparked ideas.